aaronallen8455/Typson/README.md

       let o = e ^.
 LifeFormEntityObject
           name' = jsonPath (Proxy @"name") lifeFormJ o favoriteFood =
-            jsonPath (Proxy @("classifier" :-> "fauna" :-> "favoriteFoods" `Idx` 0)) lifeFormJ o pure (name', favoriteFood)
+            jsonPath (Proxy @("classifier" :-> "fauna" :-> "favoriteFoods" :-> 0)) lifeFormJ o
+      pure (name', favoriteFood)
 ```

 Here we have `where` clauses that reference specific JSON fields.
-There is also an instance of using `Idx` as part of the path to query a
+There is also an instance of using a numeric literal as part of the path to
-particular index of an array field.
+query a particular index of an array field.

 As long as the JSON in your database was produced using the same schema that's
 being used for querying, then you can rest assured that your queries won't fail